Things To Do

 Walker's Point Kennebunkport

 Ocean Avenue winds along the rocky shore from Dock Square out to Walker's Point — the summer compound of the Bush family.
 It's one of the most scenic drives (or bike rides) on the Maine coast.
-Waves crash against granite ledges, lobster boats bob offshore, and the views are postcard-perfect.
+Waves break against granite ledges and lobster boats work the water offshore.

 • Drive-by Walker's Point — the presidential cottage